Conformal Prediction for Compositional Data: Simulation Studies

-To assess the performance of the proposed method, we conducted a Monte Carlo simulation study with 1000 iterations.
-In each scenario, we generated samples of size $n=1000$, splitting $70\%$ for training, $30\%$ for calibration, and using a fresh point for testing.
-For each scenario, prediction-set coverage was evaluated at a nominal level of $90\%$.
-In every scenario considered, we generated two covariates, with $x_{i22}=x_{i32}=d_{i2}$, $x_{i23}=x_{i33}=d_{i3}$, and $x_{i21}=x_{i31}=d_{i1}=1$ for all $i$.
-All simulations were performed in \textsf{R} using the \texttt{DirichletReg} package.
-In Scenario 1a, the covariates were drawn from the standard uniform distribution, and the parameters were chosen so that the sample means of $\mu_{i1}$, $\mu_{i2}$, and $\mu_{i3}$ across the $n$ observations are equal, while the response variance is high ($\phi$ near 20).
-In this scenario, we set $\beta_{21}=-0.3$, $\beta_{22}=1.0$, $\beta_{23}=-0.5$, $\beta_{31}=-0.3$, $\beta_{32}=-0.5$, $\beta_{33}=1.0$, $\gamma_1=3.0$, and $\gamma_2=\gamma_3=0$.
-In Scenarios 2a and 3a, we alter selected parameters so that the component means of the response become far apart and very far apart, respectively.
-In Scenario 4a, we allow $\phi$ to depend on the covariates by setting $\gamma_2=0.5$ and $\gamma_3=-0.5$.
-In the next scenario, the first and second covariates are generated from a Bernoulli distribution with parameter 0.5 and a Gamma distribution with parameters 3 and 6 (chosen so that the mean and variance match those of the standard uniform), respectively.
-Scenarios 1b–5b mirror Scenarios 1a–5a, respectively, but with $\gamma_1=4.6$ (so that $\phi$ is near 100, corresponding to a low-variance response).
-The scenarios used in here are the same as in \cite{pereira2024class}.
+In scenarios~2a and~3a, we modified some parameter values so that the response component means become increasingly separated.
+In scenario~4a, we allowed $\phi$ to depend on the covariates by setting $\gamma_2 = 0.5$ and $\gamma_3 = -0.5$.
+In the following scenario, the first and second covariates were generated from a Bernoulli distribution with parameter $0.5$ and a Gamma distribution with parameters $3$ and $6$ (matching the mean and variance of the standard uniform distribution), respectively.
+Scenarios~1b to~5b mirror scenarios~1a to~5a, respectively, but with $\gamma_1 = 4.6$ ($\phi$ close to 100, corresponding to low response variance).

+Additionally, to assess the effect of the number of predictors, we included scenarios~6a and~6b, where six covariates were generated from a standard uniform distribution.
+The regression coefficients were